Premier League wins court order to tackle Kodi pirates

 The Kodi software, often installed on low-powered, low-cost set-top boxes, has made it easier to watch games without paying Sky or BT Sport subscription fees.

-However, today’s court victory gives the league the power to have computer servers providing the streams blocked.
+However, today’s court victory gives the league the power to have computer servers providing the streams blocked directly by Internet Service Providers.

 Previously, the EPL has only been able to block individual streams, barely putting a dent in streams before new ones crop up.

 Related: Could buying a Kodi box soon be illegal?